sandiegopython/test-driven-django-development/tutorials/04-more-views.rst

     Destroying test database for alias 'default'...

-Since we have added a new model, we also need to make sure that this model gets synched to our SQLite database.
+Since we have added a new model, we also need to make sure that this model gets synced to our SQLite database.

 .. code-block:: bash